 There is already equity in the property right from the start and so lenders are more relaxed with the terms of this loan.

-You will still need to pass normal credit guidelines and serviceability requirements to secure your loan.
+You will still need to pass normal credit guidelines and serviceability requirements to secure your mortgage loan.

-In Australia each bank and non-bank lender has their own individual set of lending guidelines to evaluate your loan application.
+In Australia, each bank and the non-bank lender has their own individual set of lending guidelines to evaluate your loan application.
 The trick to securing your loan is in choosing the lender that is the best match for you.

 If you have genuine savings of 5% of the purchase price you will be in good standing with most lenders.
 Applications with no genuine savings (where the deposit comes from the sale of an asset or a gift) will generally be considered if you have a decent credit history.

 So how do you find out which lender will accept your loan?
 Call us on 1300 55 10 45 or enquire online to speak to one of our mortgage brokers that specialise in 90% home and investment loans.

 After we assess your circumstances we can work out which lenders are likely to approve your home loan.
 Then we can compare the interest rates, fees and the price of LMI premiums and suggest which loan is the cheapest and best suited for your situation.